slmcmahon/git2sqlite/README.md

 Known Issues
 ==
 * Nothing prevents adding commits to a database that was created for a different project.
-* Currently you must provide a value for --from-date or the app will crash.
 * Others, I'm sure

 ## Near-term TODO: